Clarence Darrow

+Darrow is considered by some legal analysts and lawyers to be the greatest lawyer of the 20th century.
+He was posthumously inducted into the Trial Lawyer Hall of Fame.
 Called a "sophisticated country lawyer", Darrow's wit and eloquence made him one of the most prominent attorneys and civil libertarians in the nation.
-He defended high-profile clients in many famous trials of the early 20th century, including teenage thrill killers Leopold and Loeb for murdering 14-year-old Robert "Bobby" Franks (1924); teacher John T. Scopes in the Scopes "Monkey" Trial (1925), in which he opposed statesman and orator William Jennings Bryan; and Ossian Sweet in a racially charged self-defense case (1926).

-Early life
+Personal life

 Clarence Darrow was born in the small town of Farmdale, Ohio, on April 18, 1857, the fifth son of Amirus and Emily Darrow (née Eddy), but grew up in nearby Kinsman, Ohio.
 Both the Darrow and Eddy families had deep roots in colonial New England, and several of Darrow's ancestors served in the American Revolution.
 Darrow's father was an ardent abolitionist and a proud iconoclast and religious freethinker.
 He was known throughout the town as the "village infidel".
 Emily Darrow was an early supporter of female suffrage and a women's rights advocate.

-The young Clarence attended Allegheny College and the University of Michigan Law School, but did not graduate from either institution.
+The young Clarence attended Allegheny College in Pennsylvania and the University of Michigan Law School, but did not graduate from either institution.
 He attended Allegheny College for only one year before the Panic of 1873 struck, and Darrow was determined not to be a financial burden to his father any longer.
 Over the next three years he taught in the winter at the district school in a country community.

-While teaching, Darrow started to study the law on his own, and by the end of his third year of teaching, his family urged him to enter the law department at Ann Arbor.
-Darrow studied there for only a year when he decided that it would be much more cost-effective to apprentice (read law) in an actual law office.
+While teaching, Darrow also started to study the law on his own, and by the end of his third year of teaching, he was urged by his family to enter the law department at Ann Arbor.
+Darrow studied there for only a year when he decided that it would be much more cost-effective to read law in an actual law office.
 When he felt that he was ready, he took the Ohio bar exam and passed.
-He was admitted to the Ohio bar in 1878.
+He was admitted to the Ohio bar in 1878, where he continued to practice.
 The Clarence Darrow Octagon House, his childhood home in Kinsman, contains a memorial to him.

-Marriages and child

 Darrow married Jessie Ohl in April 1880.
-They had one child, Paul Edward Darrow, in 1883.
+They had one child, Paul Everett Darrow (10 Dec 1883 – 20 Dec 1956).
 They were divorced in 1897.
 Darrow married Ruby Hammerstrom, a journalist 16 years his junior, in 1903.
 They had no children.